chrisnajman/sticky-nav-page-anchor-links/README.md

 Page navigation via anchor links, i.e. when you click a menu link in the `nav`, you're taken to the corresponding section in the page.
 The `nav` has `position: sticky`, so the page content moves under it on page scroll.
 A shadow at the base of the `nav` appears on scroll, as well as a 'Back to top' link.

-Clicking a link or scrolling to a section will highlight the corresponding menu link.
+Clicking a link or scrolling to a section will highlight the corresponding menu link, and briefly underline the associated `section` heading.

 The JavaScript achieves 3 things:

 1. It adds the shadow on the base of the `nav` and the 'Back to top' link to the bottom of the page, on scroll.
 The shadow and link are removed if you scroll back to the top of the page.
-2. It adds a highlight to menu links (on click or on scroll).
+2. It adds a highlight to menu links and an underline on the `section` heading, (on click or on scroll) .
 3. It dynamically calculates the height of the `nav` as the viewport narrows or expands.
 This means you don't have to set a fixed height on the `nav`.
 The resulting value provides the offset of the main content.
 Without this offset the page anchor target content would be hidden under the `nav`.

 ## JavaScript

 - ES6 Modules (no transpilation to ES5)

-- `/modules/article-header-intersection-observer` adds / removes the shadow and the 'Back to top' link on scroll.
+1. `/modules/article-header-intersection-observer` adds / removes the `nav` shadow and the 'Back to top' link on scroll.
+2. `/modules/article-section-headings-intersection-observer.js` adds the highlight to the menu links and the underline to the `section` headings.
-- `/modules/primary-navigation-resize-observer.js` dynamically calculates the height of the `nav`.
+3. `/modules/primary-navigation-resize-observer.js` dynamically calculates the height of the `nav`.
 The resulting value is printed as a `style` declaration on the `html` element using `scroll-padding-top`.

-- `/modules/article-section-headings-intersection-observer.js` adds the highlight to the menu links.
-- `/modules/theme-switcher.js` provides dark mode toggle functionality.
+- Additionally, `/modules/theme-switcher.js` provides dark mode toggle functionality.
 The selected mode is saved to local storage.

 ## CSS